 Evelyn Laye - on working with Esmond in Three Waltzes, Palace Theatre, April 1945

-"If you can judge a man by his friends, Esmond knight must be a really delightful person."
+"If you can judge a man by his friends, Esmond Knight must be a really delightful person."

 W. Stanley Moss - reviewing Esmond's This Is Your Life programme, February 1957

-"Eric Thompson supplies the hero with all the wistful charm his author has wished on him, Margery Mason adds another
+"Eric Thompson supplies the hero with all the wistful charm his author has wished on him, Margery Mason adds

-sub-Dickensian grotesques, is marvellously matched to the father."
+on sub-Dickensian grotesques, is marvellously matched to the father."

-Robert Cushman - reviewing The Black Swan Winter, at the Hampstead Theatre Club, in the magazine Plays and players, July 1969
+Robert Cushman - reviewing The Black Swan Winter, at the Hampstead Theatre Club, in the magazine Plays and Players, July 1969

 "Knight had something special to offer. it is not often that an actor of his high quality can be found who is ready to play